Create a Device Layout

 • The preview for print is displayed as PDF.
 The print version of the Dashboard automatically adapts Dashboard components as suitable for printing: Tables are fully expanded to show all rows, and selection components such as Selection Lists and Range Sliders display any selected values as plain text.

-13. Press the ‘Save’ button save in the toolbar to save the Dashboard.
+13. Press the ‘Save’ button Save in the toolbar to save the Dashboard.
 (Layouts are saved together with the Dashboard.)

 14. Select the ‘Master’ option from the ‘Layout’ menu in the status bar to return to the normal design view of the Dashboard.